apache/openwhisk-wskdeploy/docs/wskdeploy_helloworld_basic_parms.md

 ## Actions with basic parameters

-This use case extends the 'Hello world' example with explicit input and output Parameter declarations.
+This example extends the 'Hello world' example with explicit input and output Parameter declarations.

 This example:
 - shows how to declare input and output parameters on the action 'hello_world'